morsechimwai/morsechimwai/README.md

 ### About
-Solopreneur & Full-Stack Developer passionate about Computer Vision Engineering and creating impactful products.
+Indie Hackers & Full-Stack Developer passionate about Computer Vision Engineering and creating impactful products.

 ### Experience